Open Call Project

 ・You must actively engage in exchanges with local residents and collaborating domestic artists.

-Participation in this program requires a screening process, and you can only participate if you pass the screening.
+※Participation in this program is subject to screening, and you can only participate if you pass the screening.

-We will place importance on the site-specificity related to Amami Oshima.
+We will place emphasis on the site-specificity related to Amami Oshima.